gemadarc/gemadarc.github.io/education/school.md

 - a T-shirt and some stationaries with [PIRE-GEMADARC](http://pire.gemadarc.org/) logos

 It can be paid on site on July 11 by cash.
 The online payment option will be available soon.

-No deadline is set for registration.
-However, if you want to compete for the limited [financial suport](#financial-assistance), please register before April.
-30. Please fill [this registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) (outside of China) at your earliest convenience so that

-1. We can have a rather accurate head counts in an early stage for better preparation (Registration fee is not required for filling the form).
-2. We can provide necessary documents for participants outside of China to start their [visa](#visa) application processes.

-Please be cautious about purchasing air tickets before obtaining a Chinese [visa](#visa).
-A round trip ticket from US to China in July at this moment costs about \$1,200, and will be quickly approaching \$1,500.

 **Please note that the registration process and fee are NOT waived for lecturers.** They need to fill the [form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) and pay the registration fee as well.
 However, lecturers from outside the PIRE-GEMADARC collaboration may receive lecturing fees as compensation.